 The Fair Debt Collection Practices Act (FDCPA) upholds your legal rights against consumer scams.
 There are numerous restrictions on the timing and place at which a collector can contact you.
 There are also limits on the frequency of calls or emails, until it is legally considered harassment.

 Even if you recognize the debt as something you truly owe, be wary of the source of the call and know the boundaries a debtor has to respect.

 We can help.

 If you receive calls from debt collectors that you believe violate the FDCPA, try your best to get the caller’s information, seek proof of the debt, ignore potential threats and most importantly seek legal guidance.

-Our firm handles Fair Credit Reporting Act (FCRA) cases on a contingency basis.
-Maginnis Howard handles FCRA claims regarding consumer scams all over the state of North Carolina.
+Our firm handles Fair Credit Reporting Act (FCRA) cases on a contingency basis and FCRA claims regarding consumer scams across the state.